 Sales and Marketing

 The company markets its retail products directly to individual consumers through independent and career insurance agents, retail banks, direct-to-consumer platforms, and national, regional, and independent broker-dealers.

-Mortgage guaranty products are marketed to a variety of mortgage originators and through mortgage lenders and credit unions.
-Institutional markets products are primarily sold through specialized marketing and consulting firms and structured settlement brokers.
+Mortgage guaranty products are marketed to a variety of mortgage originators and through mortgage lenders, finance agencies, and credit unions.
+Institutional market products are primarily sold through specialized marketing and consulting firms and structured settlement brokers.

 Other key strategic efforts include leveraging its extensive distribution organization of more than 300,000 financial professionals, expanding its relationships with key distribution partners, and adopting a more customer-centric approach.

 AIG is also focused on expansion in the Chinese-American market.
 It has been recruiting several hundreds of life insurance agents to address the needs of that community.

 In 2016, AIG agreed to sell its local operations in Argentina, Chile, Colombia, Uruguay, Venezuela, and Turkey, as well as the renewal rights for the local business written by its Central and Eastern European operations, to Fairfax Financial Holdings for some $240 million.
 AIG plans to work with Fairfax to support its multinational customers operating in these countries.
 The company then agreed to sell its Japan life insurance business to Pacific Century Group's insurance unit FWD Group.
 It will continue to offer property/casualty coverage in Japan.